kentlouisetonino/biodata/README.md

 <br />

 ### Development Guide

-> - If using unix/linux based machine and using a brave browser, display the page through this.
+> - If using unix/linux based machine and using a chrome browser, display the page through this.

 ```bash
 # Make the app script executable.